SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.es.md

 Assert.True(unicornConfirmationPage.Exists(sparkles), "Sparkles should have been created, with all attributes intact");
   {{< / code-panel >}}
   {{< code-panel language="ruby" >}}
-# El método exist() de UnicornConfirmationPage tomará Sparkles
+# The exists() method from UnicornConfirmationPage will take the Sparkles
-# objeto: una especificación de los atributos que desea ver y compararlos
+# object--a specification of the attributes you want to see, and compare
-# con los campos en la página.
+# them with the fields on the page.
 expect(unicorn_confirmation_page.exists?(sparkles)).to be, 'Sparkles should have been created, with all attributes intact'
   {{< / code-panel >}}
   {{< code-panel language="javascript" >}}